DanielTobi0/DanielTobi0/README.md

 - 👋 Hi, I’m Daniel Tobi.<br>
-- 🌱 I’m currently learning Machine Learning.
+- 🌱 I’m currently learning Machine Learning, using Python.
 - ⚡ I'm open to work and also collaborate on projects.